mherranz98/Data-Engineer-Learning-Path/Docker/Challenge 2/README.md

 ```

-One thing we will need to consider when composing the Python script a is where it will be executed.
+One thing we will need to consider when composing the Python script is where it will be executed.
 So as to know the address of the listener, we must have in mind the Kafka Architecture briefly explained above.
-In case the program is executed in a container from Docker, the port must be the 9092.
-On the contrary, if trying to access the Kafka listener from outside Docker (localhost), port 29092 should be used.
+In case the program is executed in a container from Docker, the used will be the 9092 (as defined in docker-compose file).
+On the contrary, if trying to access the Kafka listener from outside Docker, i.e. localhost, port 29092 should be used.

 <p align = "center">
   <img src="pics/pic2_2.png" alt="Kafka Architecture within Docker" width="550">